loculus-project/loculus/CONTRIBUTING.md

 ### Commit Messages

 We follow [conventional commits](https://www.conventionalcommits.org) when writing commit messages.
   The messages themselves should help future developers understand __why__ changes were made.
 Changes which will break known deployments (e.g. Pathoplexus) should be marked with an exclamation mark e.g. `feat!:` or `fix!:` and `[CFG]` can be used to indicate that they are breaking because they require changes to the values.yaml configuration.
+E.g. `feat!(website): [CFG] add support for X`.
 ### Code Style

 We value clean code, here are some guidelines on what we consider clean code: